Naaikho/spendless/README.md

 Spendless is a music poroduction project manager that helps you to manage your projects and your music production workflow.
 Spendless make a workspace in your computer to save, edit, create and delete your projects, he can also show you the bpm, the key and the duration of your project.

+> the file `env.json` is actually not implemented with the source code for keep the beta restricted to test

 ---

 # Interface